openslide/openslide/README.txt

  openslide.background-color
    The background color of the slide, given as an RGB hex triplet.
    This property is not always present.

+ openslide.bounds-height
+   The height of the rectangle bounding the non-empty region of the slide.
+   This property is not always present.

+ openslide.bounds-width
+   The width of the rectangle bounding the non-empty region of the slide.
+   This property is not always present.

+ openslide.bounds-x
+   The X coordinate of the rectangle bounding the non-empty region of the slide.
+This property is not always present.

+ openslide.bounds-y
+   The Y coordinate of the rectangle bounding the non-empty region of the slide.
+This property is not always present.

  openslide.comment
    A free-form text comment.